Cashier: Retail

-In a shop, a cashier (or checkout operator) is a person who scans the goods through a cash register that the customer wishes to purchase at the retail store.
-In most modern shops, the items are scanned by a barcode positioned on the item with the use of a laser scanner.
-After all of the goods have been scanned, the cashier then collects the payment (in cash, check and/or by credit/debit card) for the goods or services exchanged, records the amount received, makes change, and issues receipts or tickets to customers.
-Cashiers will record amounts received and may prepare reports of transactions, reads and record totals shown on cash register tape and verify against cash on hand.
+In a shop, a cashier (or checkout operator) is an employee who scans the goods that the customer wishes to purchase through a cash register.
+In most modern stores, the items are scanned by a barcode positioned on the item with the use of a laser scanner.
+After all of the items have been scanned, the cashier then collects the payment (in cash, check, and/or by credit/debit card) for the goods or services exchanged, records the amount received, makes change, and issues receipts or tickets to customers.
+Cashiers record amounts received, may prepare reports of transactions, and verify cash register totals against cash on hand.
 A cashier may be required to know value and features of items for which money is received; may cash checks; may give cash refunds or issue credit memorandums to customers for returned merchandise; and may operate ticket-dispensing machines and the like.

 In one form or another, cashiers have been around for thousands of years.
-In many businesses, such as grocery stores, the cashier is a "stepping stone" position.
+In many businesses, such as grocery stores, working as a cashier is often an entry-level position.
 Many employers require employees to be cashiers in order to move up to customer service or other positions.

-Cashiers are at risk of repetitive strain injuries due to the repeated movements often necessary to do the job, such as entering information on a keypad or moving product over a scanner.
-Included also is the physical strain of standing on one's feet for several hours in one spot.
-Because of this, many cashiers are only able to do a six-hour-long shift under different policies.
+Cashiers may be at risk of repetitive strain injuries due to the repeated movements required by the job, such as entering information on a keypad, moving product over a scanner, and standing on one's feet for several hours.

+Demographics

+In the United States, the majority of cashiers are women.
+According to Data USA, as of 2023, an estimated 71% of cashiers are female.

+Job outlook

+In the United States, the employed number of cashiers is expected to decline.
+From 2023 to 2033, the Bureau of Labor Statistics expects an 11% job outlook decline.

+Salary

+In 2022, the median salary in the United States for a cashier was $28,240.

+Alternative types of cashiers

 Accountancy

-A less-current meaning of the term referred to the employee of a business responsible for receiving and disbursing money.
+A less-current meaning of the term referred responsible for receiving and disbursing money in a business.
 In a non-retail business, this would be a position of significant responsibility.
 With an ever-larger proportion of transactions being done using cash substitutes (such as checks, credit cards, and debit cards), the amount of cash handled by such employees has declined, and this usage of the word "cashier" has been largely supplanted by the title comptroller.